 Then there is the issue of brevity.
 When one word will do, never use two.
 This equates to using the words more efficiently.
 When less is more, that means the tech writer should pare the language down to what is essential only.

 Along with the brevity of tech writing, there is also the point of getting the key information in the main clause.
 There is a concentration on removing what appears redundant – in essence, no overlapping sentences.

 When any tech writer sets out to write something earth shattering, the writer should use the details wisely.
 What is describable are specific details because as the tech writer, you are trying to get a balance.
 The balance is between the audience detail and clarity.
 This also translates to writing with simplicity.
 Many tech writers want to provide as much detail and specifics s can be put into words, but this comes to the expense of having the readers understand.

 So now we come to language.
+Check out well-written technical articles by recognized authors like Jason Hope.
+Learn some DOs and DON’Ts.
 How do you use language when writing as a tech writer?
 Here are some things to remember:

 • Avoid using abstract nouns